yasarigno/Statistical_Decision_Making_for_ACADEMY/README.md

 ### Start-up project of the "ACADEMY"
 ---

-In this project we analyse the dataset of the world bank data catalogue in order to help the ACADEMY, a start-up project.
+In this project we analyse the dataset of the world bank data catalogue in order to help the ACADEMY, a start-up project, achieve its goals in the market.

 Academy is an online education platform and wants to open up to a new country.
 Our aim is to determine whether the education data of the world bank can give us an idea about the expansion project.